 But whether you call O.J.
 Howard and Christian McCaffrey offensive weapons, jack-of-all-trades, Swiss Army Knives, or anything else, they could go a long ways in making the Packers offense even more unstoppable than it was at the end of last season.
 And sometimes the best defense is a great offense that keeps them off the field.

 Go Pack Go!Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig